Margie Wilcox

 Julia Margaret Wilcox is an American businessperson and politician from Alabama.
-Wilcox is a Republican member of Alabama House of Representatives for district 104.
+She is a Republican member of Alabama House of Representatives for district 104.

 Early life

 Wilcox was born and raised in Theodore, Alabama.
 In 1980, Wilcox graduated from Theodore High School.

 Career

 In 1980, Wilcox became the CEO of Mobile Bay Transportation.
-Wilcox owns transportation companies in Mobile, Alabama, including Mobile Bay Transportation Company and Yellow Cab of Mobile.
+She owns transportation companies in Mobile, Alabama, including Mobile Bay Transportation Company and Yellow Cab of Mobile.

 Wilcox ran as a Republican in the special election on February 4, 2014, for the Alabama House of Representatives seat for District 104.
-Wilcox succeeded Jim Barton, who resigned in August 2013.
+She succeeded Jim Barton, who resigned in August 2013.

-In 2016, Wilcox ran for the Mobile County Commission against Jerry Carl.
-Carl defeated Wilcox.
+In 2016, Wilcox ran for the Mobile County Commission against Jerry Carl and was defeated.